-At Jensen Beach High School, we continue to provide a safe, caring and positive environment promoting learning for every student.
+At Jensen Beach High School, we continue to provide a safe, caring and a positive environment promoting learning for every student.
 Therefore, we pride ourselves on enforcing a firm, fair and consistent discipline policy.
 This guiding philosophy has been validated annually since the inception of the school through the school's climate survey.

 Our teachers, staff and I will continue to serve and guide students, daily, on a path that will give them the social skills necessary for a productive future in college or career after high school.
 To accomplish our goal of preparing our students for life after high school, JBHS has and will continue to implement various research-based programs.
 These programs include but are not limited to, mentoring, counseling, social skills, and Positive Behavior Interventions and Supports.
 These initiatives, as well as our policies and procedures, promote a safe and positive environment that specifically targets: absenteeism, tardiness, bullying, and "dressing-for-success".